Contact: Support@AthleticQuickness.com

 Why Faster Athletes Project Better

 Some athletes seem to glide forward and carry speed smoothly, while others look heavy, vertical, or stuck into the ground.
-AQ explains why projection depends on the pushing leg, swing leg, arms, and torso supporting each other simultaneously so aggressive movement can continue smoothly from step to step.
+AQ explains why projection depends on the pushing leg, swing leg, arms, and torso simultaneously organizing aggressive movement so projection and movement continuity can continue smoothly from step to step.

 still look slow